mathesond2/ds-and-algos/data-structures-and-algos.md

 * quick sorts are the most quick sorting algorithms UNLESS you have an algo that is mostly sorted already OR you have a case where the highest number is on the last element always..if its like that, you might as well do a bubble sort.

 **Exercises in `elementary-sorting/quick-sort.js`**

+# trees
+- trees are upside down in CS
+- top is called 'root', and child nodes are 'children'.
+- nodes with no children are called 'leaves'.

+#### interface: trees
+* trees are a data structure, so we'll use JS' pseudoclassical class structure

+constructor:
+  - storage
+  - root
+methods:
+  - insert(key) insert a new key in the tree
+  - search(key) search for the key in the tree and returns true if exists and false if not
+  - min/max: returns min/max value of tree
+  - remove(key): removes a key from a tree

+# Linked Lists
+* a primitive data structure, we dont use it that match.
+* its basically a tree where each node only has one child.

+each node in the list contains:
+  1. stored data - a node value
+  2. stored reference - a LINK - to the next item in the list.

+**at the end of our linked list, the pointer (reference) is listed as null.**

+* linked list removal = just change the reference pointer..
+ex:
+node a -> contains reference to node b -> contains reference to node c remove node b like: `node a -> contains a reference to node c`

+#### Interface: linked list
+1. constructor fn
+  - storage
+  - head
+2. methods
+  - addToTail(val) // adds node to tail
+  - remove(node)   // removes node from list & returns it

+* Linked lists kinda suck for lookup but are great for adding/removing to a DS quickly.

+### Why Use a linked list
+* lists vs arrays
+  * traditionally arrays have a fixed size, linked lists dont
+  * linked lists are efficient at inserting and deleting, not so
+  * Random Access is NOT efficient for a linked list (ex: you want something at index 5? you'll have to go through every element in list to retrieve the element at index 5)
+  * linked lists have no waste of memory beause of its dynamic size, whereas arrays do
+  * sequential access is faster in arrays because elements have specific memory locations.

+  SO Linked Lists are efficient at inserting/deleting, but suck ass for retrieval.

+**Linked List example gone through and understood via youtube, exercise in `linkedlist.js`**